Zduńska Wola: Early history

 The city was first mentioned and documented in 1394.
 Zduńska Wola was then part of an important trade route which crossed through Poland and connected Eastern and Western Europe.
-Administratively it was located in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.
-Over the course of its history, the town was owned by nobles or industrialists and eventually transformed into a shtetl.
+Administratively, it was located in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.
+Over the course of its history, the town was owned by nobles or industrialists.
 At the beginning of the 18th century, Zduńska Wola was purchased by the aristocratic Złotnicki family.